Frederick Charles John Morgan, 6th Baron Tredegar1

 Last Edited=8 Oct 2010

-Mary Katherine Law was born circa 1711.2 She was the daughter of John Law and Katherine Knollys.1 She married Major William Knollys, son of Charles Knollys and Elizabeth Lister.1 She died on 14 October 1790 at Park Street, Grosvenor Square, London, England.2 She was buried at Chapel in South Audley Street, St. George Hanover Square, London, England.2 Her will was probated on 27 October 1790.2
+Mary Katherine Law was born circa 1711.2 She was the daughter of John Law and Katherine Knollys.1 She married Major William Knollys, son of Charles Knollys and Elizabeth Lister.1 She died on 14 October 1790 at Park Street, Grosvenor Square, London, EnglandG.2 She was buried at Chapel in South Audley Street, St. George Hanover Square, London, EnglandG.2 Her will was proven (by probate) on 27 October 1790.2

 Her married name became Knollys.1 Her last will was dated 23 December 1784.